ethanswe/ethanswe/README.md

 ### Hello World, I'm Ethan! 👋

 I'm a software engineer from Scottdale, Arizona.
 I have a passion for music, mentorship, travel, disruptive technology, and all things finance.
-## Fun Fact...

-Outside of software engineering, I'm an audio engineer!
-I also have been trading cryptocurrency for 6 years and love learning about new disruptive ICO's. 😄

 ## Before Engineering...